2600hz/kazoo/applications/callflow/doc/ref/intercept_feature.md

 #### Schema

-Validator for the intercept_feature callflow's data object
+Validator for the intercept_feature callflow data object